BigBigDoudou/debtective/README.md

 # Debtective

-Help find out debt in your application.
+Help find out todos in your application.

 ## Usage

-Run dedicated tasks:
+Run the task:

-- `bundle exec rake debtective:unused`: list unused helpers, constants and partials.
-- `bundle exec rake debtective:absolute_paths:partials`: find absolute paths for partials.
-- - `bundle exec rake debtective:absolute_paths:locales`: find absolute paths for locales.
+- `bundle exec rake debtective:todo_list`

 More tasks to come!